 (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 These premises are certain, true, and primary, and therefore satisfy ALL methodological requirements.
 The new axiom set contains NO NONENTITIES like utility, maximization, or equilibrium.
-For the graphical representation of the absolute formal minimum set see #3.
+The graphical representation of the absolute formal minimum set is given on Wikimedia.#3